NicosNicolaou16/SampleAndroidTvApp/README.md

 modern, JVM-based programming language that is concise, safe, and interoperable with Java. <br />
 [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) is used for asynchronous tasks. <br />
+[Kotlin KTX](https://developer.android.com/kotlin/ktx) is a collection of Kotlin extensions that offer more concise and expressive code for working with Android APIs and libraries.
+The UI is build using [Jetpack Compose](https://developer.android.com/develop/ui/compose). <br />

 For Android TV OS support <br />
 Compose <br />
 Hilt <br />